12 CRAZY FUN FACTS ABOUT INDIA

 I’m not going to lie, I was almost certain that Beijing was the most polluted city in the world, but unfortunately for India, New Delhi has taken the cake.

-From my personal experience of spending time in this city, there’s absolutely no doubt that it’s incredibly polluted; the city is dirty, and I suppose that it’s a difficult issue to manage – especially when there are almost 19 million people living within its border.
+From my personal experience of spending time in this city, there’s absolutely no doubt that it’s incredibly polluted… But when there are almost 19 million people living within its border and minimal waste solutions, what can you expect?

 If the tracks of Indian Railways were to be laid out, they would circle the Earth almost 1.5 times